 In January 2019, the Alzheimer's Association awarded us a \$1.0 million Part the Cloud research grant.
-Grant proceeds must be used to advance our ATH-1017 product candidate in the Alzheimer's disease setting.
+Grant proceeds must be used to advance our fosgonimeton product candidate in the Alzheimer's disease setting.
 Reporting of expenses incurred supported by the grant as well as research updates are sent to the Alzheimer's Association semi-annually.
 Under the terms of the agreement, we received \$776,000 in 2019 and received the remaining \$224,000 in March 2021 after having completed certain development milestones in October 2020.
 We recognize income related to the Part the Cloud research grant as qualifying expenses under the grant agreement are incurred.
-During the years ended December 31, 2020 and 2019, we recognized \$246,000 and \$754,000, respectively, in grant income associated with the Part the Cloud research grant.
-As of December 31, 2020, we have incurred qualifying expenses in excess of cash received of approximately \$224,000, which is included in unbilled grant receivable on the consolidated balance sheets.
-As of December 31, 2019, we had cash received in excess of qualifying expenses of approximately \$22,000, a liability for which was included in accrued expenses on the consolidated balance sheets.
+As of December 31, 2020, we had incurred qualifying expenses in excess of cash received of approximately \$224,000, which is included in unbilled grant receivable on the consolidated balance sheets.